 There are five gynaecological cancers – womb, ovarian, cervical, vaginal and vulvar – but awareness of these cancers is very low.

-More than 21,000 women in the UK are diagnosed each year with a gynaecological cancer but the awareness of these cancers and their symptoms is very low.
+Over 21,000 women in the UK are diagnosed each year with a gynaecological cancer, but the awareness of these cancers and their symptoms is very low.

 Every January is Cervical Cancer Awareness Month.
 January is an important reminder for women to familiarise themselves with the symptoms of all these women-only cancers, some of which are common symptoms and others that are less obvious.